Let’s just go straight on and see what I can find as I am writing this article and see if I can find any reviews on this brand.

 … to the tiniest little cans, snow globes, and miniature rotating music boxes:

-As for as I can see, the architectural style is partly Chinese for the large houses, but there are also modern looking houses or houses with a theme.
+As far as I can see, the architectural style is partly Chinese for the large houses, but there are also modern-looking houses or houses with a theme.

 The dimensions available are in the screenshot below: